-Admission estimations for the coming financial year remain cautious to take into account the impact on consumer confidence caused by sot of living and the slow return of some key markets in particular Schools, Adult Groups and inbound tourism.
+Admission estimations for this financial year remain cautious to take into account the impact on consumer confidence caused by COVID and the reduction of key markets in particular Schools, Adult Groups and inbound tourism.

 2.5.
-AUDIENCES 2021 AND 2022
+AUDIENCES 202 AND 2021